cloud-ark/caastle/README.rst

 a) COE (Container Orchestration Engine) cluster

-b) Managed cloud services (e.g. Amazon RDS, Google Cloud SQL) and
+b) Managed cloud services (e.g. Amazon RDS, Google Cloud SQL)

 Application containers are deployed on such an environment.